-We will face this phenomena not just when analyzing saturation + hue vs tones, but we will also see this when analyzing values (tones) vs hues.
+We will face these phenomena not just when analyzing saturation + hue vs tones, but we will also see this when analyzing values (tones) vs hues.
 This scenario brings to the table something that can cause problems when resolving an image to just tones.

-If you choose to use hues that will result in similar tones your image will end up becoming duller and with poor separation between the objects in the shot.
+If you choose to use hues that will result in similar tones, your image will end up becoming duller and with poor separation between the objects in the shot.
 That’s why sometimes when you convert a picture to black and white the image starts to get confused and the objects on it start to mix too much with each other.

-As we can see on the image below, even if we have somewhat different hues on the photo when it is converted to black and white we start to lose the sense of what is what.
-This is happening because of the color palette choice which has different hues, but also they have almost the same resulting value or resulting tone.
+As we can see on the image below, even if we have somewhat different hues on the photo when it is converted to black and white, we start to lose the sense of what is what.
+This is happening because of the color palette choice, which has different hues, but also they have almost the same resulting value or resulting tone.

 But what are colors anyway?

-With all those things to be sorted out, and also other things like compositions, framing, messages it is normal for us creatives to stay on top of the work all the time.
+With all those things to be sorted out, and also other things like compositions, framing, messages, it is normal for us creatives to stay on top of the work all the time.
 Now imagine thinking about it and still have to deal with all these color shifts if they aren’t second nature to you.
 Tough job right?

 But the most important question right now is: What is color anyway?